DrStern/DanFischer.github.io/general‑civil.md

 ## Pre‑trial conference &amp; mediation

-Most general civil cases are scheduled for a brief **pre‑trial conference** to set deadlines and explore settlement.
+Most general‑civil cases are scheduled for a brief **pre‑trial conference** to set deadlines and explore settlement.
 Cases under $5,000 are often referred to a **Community Dispute Resolution Center** for free or low‑cost mediation.

 ## Trial